CDR RUSSELL H. EVERITT

 From November 2008 to June 2009, Commander Everitt deployed to Baghdad, Iraq for a Global War on Terrorism Support Assignment.
 While in Iraq, he served in the Multi National Corps- Iraq Joint Operations Center.
 In October 2009, he reported to HSM-70 in Jacksonville, FL where he deployed aboard USS GEORGE H.W.
 BUSH (CVN 77) supporting operations in the 5th Fleet.

 Commander Everitt reported to HSM-75 in November 2011.
 He served as the Detachment Two Officer-In-Charge aboard USS SHOUP (DDG 86) deploying to 5th Fleet, and Squadron Maintenance Officer.
 In 2014, he was named HSM-75’s Officer of the Year, COMHSMWINGPAC Maintenance Officer of the Year, and was selected as the Navy and Marine Association Leadership Award winner.

-CDR Will has accumulated over 2,000 flight hours.
-His awards include the Defense Meritorious Service Medal, the Air Medal, the Navy and Marine Corps Commendation Medal (four awards with Combat Distinguishing Device), the Navy and Marine Corps Achievement Medal (three awards), and various unit commendations, service and campaign awards.
+Following his department head tour, Commander Everitt served as the Counter Narcotics and Counter Threat Network Military Deputy for the USNORTHCOM, J-5 Directorate.
+He has accumulated over 3,500 flight hours in military aircraft.
+His awards include the Defense Meritorious Service Medal, Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal (4 awards), Navy and Marine Corps Achievement Medal (4 awards), and various unit commendations.